wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/task_dependencies.md

 <p></p>

-**[A.2.p3.7]** Say now  we set the work of the "analyze" task to be 300 GFlop.
+**[A.2.p3.7]** Say now  we set the work of the "analyze" task to be 300 Gflop.
 What are the execution times with each of the three path prioritization options?
 Can  you explain why the results are as they are?

 <div class="ui accordion fluid">